raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-I'm Raymond ZHAO Wenlong, a Computer Engineer and Researcher.
-email/g: wenlzhao@gmail.com .
+I'm Raymond ZHAO Wenlong, a Computer Engineer and Researcher. email/g: wenlzhao@gmail.com .
 <br>

+I graduated from Wuhan University, China and The Chinese University of Hong Kong.

 I like reading and problem solving.
 Lover of words, music and food.
 <br>